safe-global/safe-smart-account/README.md

 `execPayTransaction` expects all confirmations sorted by owner address.
 This is required to easily validate no confirmation duplicates exist.

 #### GnosisSafeTeamEdition.sol
 This version is targeted at teams where each owner is a different user.
 Each owner has to confirm a transaction by using `confirmTransaction`.
-Once the required number of owners has confirmed, the transaction can be executed via `confirmExecTransaction`.
-If the sender of `confirmExecTransaction` is an owner it is not necessary to confirm the transaction before.
+Once the required number of owners has confirmed, the transaction can be executed via `execTransactionIfApproved`.
+If the sender of `execTransactionIfApproved` is an owner it is not necessary to confirm the transaction before.
 Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.

 #### GnosisSafeStateChannelEdition.sol
 This version is meant to be used with state channels.
 It is similar to the personal edition, but without the payment option (therefore the method is named `execTransaction`).
 Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.